Answering the Call to Be United in Service

 First Division Convention

-This historic meeting was held in the Board of Trade Building in Jacksonville on July 14, 1896.
-Most of the members of Jacksonville Chapter No. 19 attended.
-The five charter Chapters of the new division were:
+This historic meeting was held at the Board of Trade Building in Jacksonville on July 14, 1896, with many members of Jacksonville Chapter No. 19 in attendance.

 - Jacksonville (Martha Reid) Chapter No. 19